ACH debits are electronic payments made through the ACH network, or Automated Clearing House network.

 An employer can deposit paychecks directly into its employee's personal checking account without having to issue a paper check.
 It might also pay for a purchase of goods or services the same way.
 These payments are fast, simple, easy, and inexpensive, with very low transaction fees, moving between checking accounts without the need for paper.

-Bill.com offers several convenient payment methods from the same friendly, easy-to-use dashboard.
+BILL offers several convenient payment methods from the same friendly, easy-to-use dashboard.
 Pay by virtual card, ACH, or international wire with just a few clicks.
-You can even pay by paper check when you need to and Bill.com will print and mail it for you.
+You can even pay by paper check when you need to and BILL will print and mail it for you.

 No matter how you pay, your organization's banking info is hidden.
 When you want to connect to a vendor for ACH payments, the initial verification process is handled separately on each side.
 You enter your information on your end, and they enter their information on their end, keeping things separate for both parties.
 The two accounts are linked without any information interchange.

 Once connected, vendors can send invoices directly by email.
-Our Intelligent Virtual Assistant (IVA) goes to work automatically, reading the invoice and entering payment details.
-After you've reviewed IVA's work, Bill.com will route that invoice according to your approval workflows.
+BILL Artificial Intelligence goes to work automatically, reading the invoice and entering payment details.
+After you've reviewed BILL Artificial Intelligence's work, BILL will route that invoice according to your approval workflows.
 Create as many workflows as you need.
-Bill.com will remember them and apply them automatically, maintaining your financial controls and reducing the risk of human errors.
+BILL will remember them and apply them automatically, maintaining your financial controls and reducing the risk of human errors.

 Of course, every company still has a handful of vendors that insist on mailing paper invoices.
 When one of those comes in, just snap a photo of it on your phone and use our app to upload it.
 The invoice is filed digitally just like every other invoice in the system and handled the same way.